Time boxing technique, why not?

 Yes, the huge benefit of timeboxing is to keep you focused on being result-driven and avoiding distractions.
-As you have time limited to work on your task, you are motivated to finish your duty on time.
+With timebox management, you have time limited to work on your task, so you are motivated to finish your duty on time.
 You can also use the Pomodoro Technique to manage this technique effectively.
 This is also a time management tactic that implies working for timed divisions followed by a short break.
 25 minutes seems nothing big, but if you don’t allow your interruption to take your eyes off the ball, you’ll be astonished at how much you can achieve in this period of time.

 #2.
 Controlling your time